multilateralism-challenges/multilateralism-challenges.github.io/_pages/publications.md

 Research Papers
 ======
-Mesquita, Rafael.
+Rafael Mesquita.
 The only living guerrillero in New York: Cuba and the brokerage power of a resilient revisionist state.
 Review of International Organizations, 2024.
 [Link](https://doi.org/10.1007/s11558-024-09532-9)

 Miguel Mikelli Ribeiro, Antonio Pires.
 Mass atrocities, peace operations, and the UNSC: How responsive is the UN Security Council to atrocity events through peacekeeping mandates?.
 International Peacekeeping, 2023.
 [Link](https://doi.org/10.1080/13533312.2023.2286552)